mattcooperdev/Wavey/README.md

 Development bugs:

-25/05/22 = Register form was returning ValuError as didn't return HttpResponse object when invalid data was input to create a User.
-Fix - In register function the render return was incorrectly indented when the if statement wasn't met.
+ISSUE - Register form was returning ValuError as didn't return HttpResponse object when invalid data was input to create a User.
+FIX - In register function the render return was incorrectly indented when the if statement wasn't met.
 Amending this resolved the issue and user validation was restored.

+ISSUE - When submitting a new post an integrity error for a duplicate primary key was being shown.
+The duplicate being created was an empty string, causing an error for the super().save() method when calling the form_valid function.
+FIX - Creating a save function in the Post model which looked at the newly-created slug, stripping any empty space and replacing with a hyphen, then calling the super().save() resolved the issue.

+ISSUE - When TinyMCE widget was installed in the Create Post view, when you tried to submit a post with all required fields filled the submit request was not working.
+FIX - Setting the content CharField in the Post model to blank="null" resolved the issue.

 #### Technologies Used